abdulnine7/Leetcode-Blind-75/README.md

         count[s[right]] = 1 + count.get(s[right], 0)
         maxf = max(maxf, count[s[right]])

-        # If voilation detected, ie. the length of the current window minus the maximum
+        # If violation detected, ie. the length of the current window minus the maximum
         # frequency exceeds 'k', it means we need to shrink the window from the left
         if (right - left + 1) - maxf > k:
             count[s[left]] -= 1